Triumph and Demise: The Broken Promise of a Labor Generation: The book

+Reception

 ABC TV's Tony Jones described the book as looking at the achievements and the failures of the Rudd and Gillard governments and of "a malaise that's making it near impossible for governments to do their jobs properly and implement effective reform" in Australia.
 Kelly told Jones that the story of Rudd and Gillard was unprecedented: "We've never seen this before.
 We have never seen an event like this before.
 Kevin Rudd was a hero in 2007.
 He campaigned brilliantly against John Howard.
 He won a great triumph for the Labor Party.
 It was assumed, it was assumed generally that Labor would have three terms in office - that seemed to be an expectation, a quite proper expectation - and then two and a half years later, Rudd was destroyed by his own party. [...]
 I argue in the book that this was the fatal move by Labor, that essentially what happened here was that Kevin Rudd's prime ministership was certainly destroyed, but Julia Gillard, the other candidate, the deputy, the successor to Kevin Rudd, was also crippled by the way she became Prime Minister.
 So essentially what happened that night was you had two events.
 There were two figures in this partnership, Rudd and Gillard; the partnership fell apart, but both those figures were fatally undermined on that night."

+Writing for The Sydney Morning Herald, Tom Switzer said "The book is a sheer delight for the political connoisseur."

+Writing for the Sydney Review of Books, Matthew Ricketson was critical of the book and stated "Kelly prides himself on the dispassionate nature of his analysis, calling out Liberal and Labor governments alike, but he straitjackets complex issues in either / or dichotomies."